inkognitro/react-app-tutorial/09-wiring.md

 }
 ```

 Congratulations!
-If you submit the form now, after skipping some form elements, an
+If you submit the form with skipped form elements, an
-error toast will automatically be shown, because the API endpoint listed it in the `generalMessages` response body property.
+error toast will automatically be shown, because the API endpoint listed it in the `generalMessages` property
+of the response body.
 If you didn't want to see any general message toast, you could just configure the hook by using it like
 `useApiV1RequestHandler({ showToasts: false });`.